February 21 2023

 Non-resident tax rates from YA 2024 onwards

-YA 2024 will see an increase from 22% to 24% in the income tax rate for non-resident individuals, with the exception of employment income and certain income taxable at reduced withholding rates.
+From YA 2024, the income tax rate for non-resident individuals (except on employment income and certain income taxable at reduced withholding rates) will be raised from 22% to 24%.

 Tax residency definition